dhenneke/undone/doc/design.md

 on the top-level schedule.
 Cut and paste is a real world example, as you normally want these actions to be executed together as one.
 If something goes awry during paste, you want to rollback to the initial state by undoing the cut.

+In addition to the convenience of the `transact` function, you can also create `Transaction` objects yourself and add actions to them imperatively.
+In this case it is your call when to schedule the transaction.